Objective

 d) Musgrave

-14. Maximum Welfare Principle of Budget Determination is associated with
+14. Maximum Welfare Principle of Budget Determination is associated

 a) Adam Smith